awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 1. At the **Enter the adapter** prompt, type **eth0**, and then press **Enter** to continue\.
 The only adapter available is **eth0**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/ResetDHCP.png)

    If your gateway is already activated, you must shut it down and restart it from the AWS Storage Gateway Management Console\.
-After the gateway restarts, you must test network connectivity to the Internet\.
+After the gateway restarts, you must test network connectivity to the internet\.
 For information about how to test network connectivity, see [Testing Your Gateway Connection to the Internet](#MaintenanceTestGatewayConnectivity-common)\.

 ### Configuring Your Gateway for Multiple NICs<a name="MaintenanceMultiNIC-common"></a>